 During the Battle of the Bulge, the German Army used English-speaking infiltrators dressed in stolen U.S. Army uniforms to penetrate behind the front line.
 These units disrupted communications, logistics, and sowed chaos and confusion.
 Members of this unit set up checkpoints to misdirect American troops and ambush others.

 “Einheit Stielau commando unit had been assembled from the brigade's best English speakers, ...”

-The presence of Black soldiers have General George Patton a unique and highly effective solution to the German’s Operation Griffin.
-General George Patton assigned members of the 761st to man roadblocks, checkpoints and other important junctions.
+The presence of Black soldiers has General George Patton a unique and highly effective solution to the German’s Operation Griffin.
+General George Patton assigned members of the 761st to man roadblocks, checkpoints, and other important junctions.
 Patton order members of the 761st

 “to shoot any white soldiers at the checkpoints who acted suspiciously.”